 1 tbsp butter

 1 tsp Shaoxing wine

-Pinch of chicken powder (I used dashi stock)
+Pinch of dashi or chicken powder

 Pinch of salt

-- Clean and chop crab into serving size then pat dry with paper towel.
+- Clean and chop the crab into serving size then pat dry with paper towel.
 Must dry very well or else the oil will be splattering.

-- Stir-fry until salted egg yolk is cooked, add in evaporated milk, chicken powder and salt to taste.
+- Stir-fry until salted egg yolk is cooked, add in the evaporated milk, chicken powder and salt to taste.